doctrine/orm/docs/en/reference/advanced-configuration.rst

     $item = $em->getReference('MyProject\Model\Item', $itemId);
     $cart->addItem($item);

-Here, we added an Item to a Cart without loading the Item from the database.
-If you access any state that isn't yet available in the Item instance, the proxying mechanism would fully initialize the object's state transparently from the database.
-Here
-$item is actually an instance of the proxy class that was generated for the Item class but your code does not need to care.
-In fact it **should not care**.
+Whether the object being returned from ``EntityManager#getReference()`` is a proxy or a direct instance of the entity class may depend on different factors, including whether the entity has already been loaded into memory or entity inheritance being used.
+But, your code does not need to care and in fact it **should not care**.
 Proxy objects should be transparent to your code.

+When using the ``EntityManager#getReference()`` method, you need to be aware of a few peculiarities.

+At the best case, the ORM can avoid querying the database at all.
+But, that also means that this method will not throw an exception when an invalid value for the ``$identifier`` parameter is passed. ``$identifier`` values are not checked and there is no guarantee that the requested entity instance even exists – the method will still return a proxy object.

+Its only when the proxy has to be fully initialized or associations cannot be written to the database that invalid ``$identifier`` values may lead to exceptions.

+The ``EntityManager#getReference()`` is mostly useful when you only need a reference to some entity to make an association, like in the example above.
+In that case, it can save you from loading data from the database that you don't need.
+But remember – as soon as you read any property values besides those making up the ID, a database request will be made to initialize all fields.

 Association proxies
 ~~~~~~~~~~~~~~~~~~~